 Maximum Lift Height

-Lifted trucks have higher ground clearances.
-You need to opt for higher lift range floor jacks so they can reach that high jack point and can raise the truck.
-In short, a floor jack should have more max lift height than the ride height of your truck.
+Lifted trucks have higher ground clearances, so you need a floor jack with a higher lift range to reach the jack point and raise the truck effectively.
+In short, a floor jack should have a maximum lift height greater than the ride height of your truck.

 Dual-piston Pump System